 - The cat has developed cognitive dysfunction syndrome

 If your cat ventures outside at night, it may have encountered a predator.
-Many feline predators are nocturnal.
 The cat is afraid of reliving this experience.
 Keep your cat indoors at night.
-Play and feed it late at night so that it’s more inclined to sleep.
+Play and feed it late in the evenings so that it’s more inclined to sleep.

 Cats know that, while you are asleep, you will not provide attention.
-Your cat may be nervous about this.
-It may feel that it has not spent enough time with you.
-Alternatively, you may have forgotten an important activity.
+Your cat may be nervous and feel that it has not spent enough time with you.
+You may have forgotten an important activity.

 Cognitive dysfunction syndrome impacts senior cats, typically older than 15 years.
-As explained by Veterinary Clinics, the symptoms include anxiety and clinginess.
-This is especially notable at night.
+As explained by Veterinary Clinics, the symptoms include anxiety and clinginess, especially during the small hours of the morning.

 Cats with cognitive dysfunction syndrome experience a reversed sleep-waking cycle.
 This makes the senior cat anxious and vocal at night.
-Your cat will become distressed at being parted from you while you sleep.
+Your cat will become distressed at being parted from you while you’re asleep.

 What Can Be Done About My Cat’s Nerves and Anxiety?

-If you have attempted lifestyle changes to no avail, consider professional help.
-Your cat may have a generalized anxiety disorder.
+If you have attempted lifestyle changes to no avail, then your cat may have a generalized anxiety disorder.
 This is an illness caused by a chemical imbalance in the brain.

-A vet can prescribe anti-anxiety medication, but cognitive-behavioral therapy may be recommended first.
-Many vets consider exposure therapy an effective treatment for feline phobias.
+A vet can prescribe anti-anxiety medication, but cognitive-behavioral therapy may be recommended before going down this path.
+Many vets consider exposure therapy to be an effective treatment for feline phobias.

-This involves turning a negative into a positive experience.
-Expose your cat to whatever makes it nervous.
-Offer play, petting, and grooming.
+Exposure therapy involves turning a negative experience into a positive experience.
+Expose your cat to whatever makes it nervous before offering play, petting, and grooming.

-When the cat starts to calm down, offer a treat.
-The cat may come to look forward to something that previously provoked a fear response.
-If not, it may at least become more tolerable.
+When the cat starts to calm down, offer it a treat.
+Your cat may start to look forward to something that previously provoked a fear response.
+If not, it will at least begin to become more tolerable.

-The best way to manage a cat with generalized anxiety is to pretend they are invisible.
-Go about your daily routine as normal.
-Do not aggravate the cat’s fears, though.
-Avoid unnecessary loud noises or routine changes.
+An effective way to deal with a cat with generalized anxiety is to pretend it is invisible.
+Go about your daily routine as normal, and avoid unnecessary loud noises or routine changes.

-Maintain your cat’s medication, if it has a prescription.
-Continue to work on overcoming your cat’s nerves.
-You can also apply some calming touches to the home, including:
+Maintain your cat’s medication if it has a prescription.
+Continue to work on overcoming your cat’s fears.
+The following will start to calm your cat:

-You could also make use of natural herbs to calm down an anxious cat.
-Herbs should be initially offered in small quantities.
-If the cat shows no negative reaction, gradually increase the dosage.
+Use of natural herbs to calm down an anxious cat.
+If the cat shows no negative reaction, gradually increase exposure.
 Suitable herbs include:

-With time and patience, many cats begin to calm down.
-If this is not the case, you have to accept it.
-A cat with a generalized anxiety disorder will always be nervous, and such cats just need affection and understanding.
+Given time, many cats do begin to calm down.
+A cat with a generalized anxiety disorder may always be nervous, and such cats just need a peaceful living environment, affection, security, and understanding.